vllm-project/vllm/README.md

 ---

-vLLM is a fast and easy to use library for LLM inference and serving.
+vLLM is a fast and easy-to-use library for LLM inference and serving.

 vLLM is fast with: